mvvm-light-un-framework-ligero-para-mvvm-en-net

 MVVM Light Components

-As we were saying, MVVM Light provides most of the usual tools in an MVVM pattern.
-Let’s see some of these features.
+As we said, MVVM Light provides most of the common tools in an MVVM pattern.
+Let’s look at some of these features.

 RelayCommand

-MVVM Light provides the implementation of ICommand in its RelayCommand object, both with parameters and without parameters, and with the possibility of enabling/disabling the command through a function (canExecute)
+MVVM Light provides the ICommand implementation in its RelayCommand object, both with and without parameters, and with the ability to enable/disable the command via a function (canExecute)

 public class RelayCommand<T> : ICommand